Cognos to Power BI Conversion

-Software licenses are often a non-trivial investment.
-And, one that is so very often an ongoing cost.
-We have many clients who wish to look for cheaper alternatives.
-Those alternatives are often to be found within the Microsoft Suite itself, and as a Microsoft Gold Certified Partner, SoHo was the first choice for a large bank committed to making savings.
+A software license is a serious investment that is often an ongoing cost.
+SoHo Dragon has many clients who are seeking less-costly software alternatives to their current licenses.
+Those alternatives can often be found within the Microsoft Suite itself, and as a Microsoft Gold Partner, SoHo was the first choice for a large bank committed to making savings.

 SoHo often works with clients who are concerned about: